Division of Extramural Activities

 Question: Who should submit a Fast Track application?

-Answer: Small businesses who are most competitive for a Fast Track review are those that have: demonstrated expertise grant-writing and obtianing research-grant funding; pilot and/or preliminary data; experience collaborating in the research and development of health-related products; and a prototype that needs further testing and development.
+Answer: Small businesses who are most competitive for a Fast Track review are those that have strong pilot and/or preliminary data, a product or service prototype that needs further testing and development, and a strong Commercialization Plan and the capability to move quickly to realize their commercial aims/outcomes.

 Question: If my company is bought out by another small company, can I continue to be the Principal Investigator in Phase II of my project?

-Answer: SBIR-STTR grants are awarded to the applicant small business concern (SBC) and not to the P.I.. if working on any phase of an SBIR-STTR project and the small company is sold to a large company or the business status changes to a large company, the project may be completed.
-However, if completing a Phase I and the company is acquired by a larger company, applicants may not submit a Phase II.
+Answer: SBIR-STTR grants are awarded to the applicant small business concern (SBC) and not to the P.I.
+If working on any phase of an SBIR-STTR project and the SBC is acquired or if the business status of the SBC otherwise changes (in a fundamental way, namely, if ownership changes or the legal entity designation status changes), the project may be completed.
+However, if completing a Phase I and the company is acquired by a non-SBA-small-business eligible company, applicants will not eligible to submit a Phase II application.

 Question: How do I request a no-cost extension?

-Answer: Send an e-mail to the Program Officer assigned to your grant that provides a detailed justification for the no-cost extension.
-The approval would be forwarded to the grants management specialist.
+Answer: Send an e-mail to the NIA Grants Management Specialist and NIA Program Officer assigned to your grant that provides a detailed justification for the no-cost extension.

 Question: Do you handle money-related issues for my grant?

-Answer: The NIA SBIR-STTR Program Manager addresses all SBIR-STTR program-related questions and policies.
+Answer: The NIA SBIR-STTR Program Manager addresses all SBIR-STTR program-related questions and policies, including questions about funding and reporting requirements.
 The NIA Program Officer assigned to your grant addresses the scientific-related questions and issues.
 Finally, the grants-management specialist assigned to your grant fields all money and business-related questions.